MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-taskbar.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to turn off taskbar thumbnails.

-- If you enable this policy setting, the taskbar thumbnails are not displayed and the system uses standard text for the tooltips.
+- If you enable this policy setting, the taskbar thumbnails aren't displayed and the system uses standard text for the tooltips.

-- If you disable or do not configure this policy setting, the taskbar thumbnails are displayed.
+- If you disable or don't configure this policy setting, the taskbar thumbnails are displayed.
 <!-- TaskbarNoThumbnail-Description-End -->

 <!-- TaskbarNoThumbnail-Editable-Begin -->